Updated article originally published September 22, 2015.

-The University of British Columbia introduced a two-stage exam format in its Faculty of Science in 2011.
-Today the format is used in high-stakes examinations in over 20 science courses.
-Both instructors and students laud the two-stage exam format, with studies finding the collaborative exams increase overall student engagement and comprehension of the course materials.
+The University of British Columbia (UBC) introduced a two-stage exam format in its Faculty of Science in 2011.
+Today, the science department uses this format in-person and online for higher stakes examinations.
+Both instructors and students laud the two-stage exam format, with studies finding that collaborative exams increase overall student engagement and comprehension of the course materials.

-While two-stage evaluation formats have been used for lower-stake exercises and quizzes in classes across a number of academic disciplines, the University of British Columbia is one of the first schools to formally incorporate the format into high-stakes tests such as midterms and final examinations.
+While two-stage evaluation formats have been used for lower stakes exercises and quizzes in classes across several academic disciplines, UBC was one of the first schools to formally incorporate the format into high-stakes assessments, such as midterms and final examinations.

-- Stage 1: Standard examination process where students complete the test alone.
+- Stage 1: This is a standard examination process where students complete the test alone.

 - Stage 2: Immediately following Stage 1, this is a collaborative process where students (groups of 3-4) complete the test again.
 Students must come to a consensus on the answers and hand in a single copy of the test.